Cesium: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Conclusion

-Cesium, an alkali metal element, is a unique supplement that has gained attention for its potential healing properties for cancer.
+Cesium, an alkali metal element, is a unique supplement that has gained for its potential properties for cancer.
 Preliminary research suggests that cesium may alkalize cancer cells when reacted with chloride ions and hence preventing cancer cell proliferation.
 However, this supplement should be taken at your own risk as the precise mechanism of cesium with other cellular functions is not entirely understood.
 Cesium supplements should only be used under the guidance of healthcare professionals due to their potential interactions and effects on the body.
 When you understand the potential risk, you will know the importance of responsible usage of cesium supplements.

 References: